 - Autoridad Maritima de Panama (Cristobal & Balboa)

 - [PTP] Petroterminal de Panama, S.A.
 (Charco Azul, Chiriqui)

 - Payardi Terminal Company, S. DE R.L.
 (Bahia Las Minas)

 - [COASSA] Colon Oil and Services, S.A.
 (Coco Solo, Cristobal)

-The electric sector is also heavily regulated, its market rules are a reflection of a consistent stride to ensure a constant and efficient supply of electricity supply in Panama.
+The electric sector is also heavily regulated.
+Its market rules are a reflection of a consistent stride to ensure a constant and efficient supply of electricity in Panama.

-Our country has several hydroelectric and thermal generating power plants that not only cover local needs, but serve as an important trading commodity in the foreign market, hence the importance of electricity exportation.
-Panama is part of both SIEPAC (Electric Interconnection System Amongst Countries of Central America) and IPT (Interconnection between Panama and Colombia), therefore is capable to trade, import and export electricity with all the American continent.
+Our country has several hydroelectric and thermal generating power plants that not only cover local needs, but serve as an important trading commodity in the foreign market, through the exportation of electricity.

-Addressing concerns in these sectors requires highly specialised attorneys, as most regulations are proprietary of each sector.
-We at De Castro & Robles are proud to be in the capacity to advise on such matters.
+Addressing concerns in these sectors requires highly specialized attorneys, as most regulations are proprietary of each sector.
+We at De Castro & Robles are proud to be in the capacity to provide advice on such matters.